We Care About Your Privacy

 When looking to expand your business globally, you may well seek to establish a permanent presence (via a subsidiary, for example) in a foreign country.
 Doing so gives you access to a new market, a new culture, and a new language base.

-• Asynchronous work: in which your company’s work is being completed around the clock by independent contractors in other time zones
+• Asynchronous work: Meaning your company’s work is being completed around the clock by independent contractors in other time zones.

-• Freelancers tend to offer highly-skilled, specialised work, and naturally charge considerably higher rates than in-house employees.
-Hiring a foreign independent contractor gives you access to this expertise on a short-term (and thus more affordable) basis
+• Freelancers tend to offer highly skilled, specialised work, and naturally charge considerably higher rates than in-house employees.
+Hiring a foreign independent contractor gives you access to this expertise on a short-term (and, therefore, more affordable) basis.

-Enjoying the many benefits of hiring independent contractors abroad is one thing, but a crucial part of that is learning best practices for paying international contractors, so that you can keep them happy and hard-working, and maintain your company’s reputation.
+Enjoying the many benefits of hiring independent contractors abroad is one thing.
+But a crucial part of that is learning best practices for paying international contractors, so that you can keep them happy and hard-working and maintain your company’s reputation.
+After all, content employees and contractors are likely to be more productive and more loyal to your company.

 Considerations to make before paying foreign independent contractors